Divorce Committed to Protecting Your Interests

 Call our firm at (818) 962-4669 or contact us online today to schedule a consultation with an LA divorce attorney.

-The Divorce Process in California
+Understanding the Divorce Process in California

 The prospect of divorce inevitably brings clients to our office with a wide range of emotions.
 At the Law Offices of Korol & Velen, we are very sensitive to those going through a marital breakdown.